Apidoco alternatives and similar gems

 Documentation

-A Rails engine to provider the ability to add documentation to a Rails application. -
+DISCONTINUED.
+A Rails engine to provide the ability to add documentation to a Rails application

 * Code Quality Rankings and insights are calculated and provided by Lumnify.